**Updated 20 June 2020.

-The start date for these initiatives will be 1 July 2020.
+The start date for these initiatives will be for babies born after 1 July 2020.

 The changes to Paid Parental Leave Scheme are designed to improve the flexibility of the current system, especially for those who are self employed and small business owners.